Shawne Merriman Reveals Jerry Jones and the Dallas Cowboys Betrayed Him on Draft Day: ‘You Could Hear a Pin Drop’

 Merriman was a guest on Catchin’ Fades with Aqib Talib in 2021 and detailed a story about how the Dallas Cowboys betrayed him before the 2005 NFL Draft.

 The former Maryland standout said the Cowboys flew him out to Dallas, along with other players high on the team’s draft board.

 “We’re all in the locker room.
-Jerry Jones and Bill Parcells sent somebody downstairs to get me, just me,” said Merriman.
-“They say, ‘hey, we’ve got the No. 11 pick.
+Jerry Jones and Bill Parcells sent somebody downstairs to get me, just me,” Merriman explained.
+“They say, ‘Hey, we’ve got the No. 11 pick.
 We don’t think you’re going to be here.
 We think you’ll go somewhere in the top five.
-But if you’re there, we’re going to draft you.”
+But if you’re there, we’re going to draft you.'”

 “The No. 11 pick came up, and they called DeMarcus [Ware],” he said.
 “I’m sitting there like … you could hear a pin drop.
-Everybody’s like, ‘what happened?
-What the f*** is going on?'”
+Everybody’s like, ‘What happened?
+What the f— is going on?'”

 DeMarcus Ware made Jerry Jones and the front office look good